logo-group/tedam-face/README.md

 [sonar-dublicated-lines]: https://sonarcloud.io/api/project_badges/measure?project=com.lbs.tedam%3ATEDAMFaceV2&metric=duplicated_lines_density

-## Creation of test scenarios
+## Creation of Test Scenarios

 The TEDAM automation process starts with the creation of test scenarios in the TedamFace interface.
 When creating the test scenario, it is critical that the scenario steps are atomic.
 When writing a test scenario, it is important  that a single mouse movement corresponds to a single scenario step.

-## Associate snapshot and test scenarios
+## Associate Snapshot and Test Scenarios

 Select the snapshot files related to the test scenario and upload to the system.
 Associate the test scenario steps with the related snapshot file.
 In this way, the user can continue the process by selecting the components to be interacted through the interface connected to the test step.<br>